Fraser High School students mass walkout over principal's controversial truancy speech

 However, while many disagreed with her sentiments, some senior students have backed Crawford stating her message has been misunderstood by students.

-Students and parents on social media condemed the speech as demotivating and stereotyping.
+Students and parents on social media last week condemned the speech as demotivating and stereotyping.

 "Any student that walks out the gate to truant is already the statistic of the worse kind," Crawford said during the speech given at school assembly.